Age, Race, Ethnicity, and Communication

 postmenopausal women.
 Ultrasound also can help show

-whether cancer has grown into the uterine muscle (myometrium).
+whether cancer has grown into the uterine muscle.

-inside of the uterus and obtain an endometrial tissue sample.
+inside of the uterus and get an endometrial tissue sample.

-- Dilation and curettage (D&C), which is done to
+Dilation and curettage (D&C).
+This test is done to

-obtain a sample of tissue from the inside of the uterus.
-A D&C is sometimes
+get a sample of tissue from the inside of the uterus.
+It may be

 done at the same time as a hysteroscopy.